Why the Raptors are a thing around the world | Opinion

 Well, I think it has to do with Canada – especially Toronto – becoming poised for recognition on the world stage.

-Traditionally a “What’s that about?
-Isn’t it freezing cold?” country, I think people are beginning to realize we have something valuable to offer to the rest of the world.
+Traditionally a country where people ask, “What’s that about?
+Isn’t it freezing cold?”
+I think folks are beginning to realize we have something valuable to offer to the rest of the world.
 Something you don’t readily find elsewhere.
 And TO is the fastest growing city in North America.

 That’s one thing.

-The other thing, I think, is that um – and I hesitate to say this – but I think it is inevitable that Canada and the US join forces down the road and become one unified nation.
+The other thing is that, um – and I hesitate to say this – but I think it is inevitable that Canada and the US join forces down the road and become one unified nation.

 I mentioned this a few years ago and got nothing but chills from each side of the border.